|

 Bald, Shady Businessman-Salesman Creighton Tolliver (Jon Polito)

-Piano-Playing, Teenaged Rachel "Birdy" Abundas (Scarlett Johansson)
+Ed Visiting With Piano-Playing, Teenaged Rachel "Birdy" Abundas

 Ed with Upset Wife Doris During Blackmailing Incident

-Doris Drunk at her Cousin's Wedding Reception
+Doris Drunk at Her Cousin's Saturday Wedding Reception

-Dave to Ed: "What kind of man are you?"
+In Dave's Store Office Desk, He Asked Ed: "What kind of man are you?"

-Dave Dead on the Floor After Being Knifed in Neck
+Dave Dead on the Floor After Being Knifed in Neck by Ed

-Ed's Lawyer Friend Walter Abundas (Richard Jenkins)
+Ed's Heavy-Drinking Lawyer Friend Walter Abundas (Richard Jenkins)

 Doris in the County Jail, Charged With Embezzlement and Dave's Homicide

-Hot Shot Attorney Freddy Riedenschneider (Tony Shalhoub)
+Hot Shot Out-of-Town Attorney Freddy Riedenschneider (Tony Shalhoub)

 Ed Crane - With Many Big Secrets Held Inside